-- Presenting concerts and live shows from world-class performers
+Presenting concerts and live shows featuring world-class performers.

 The Franke Center values:

 - Education and enrichment for people of all ages, particularly youth